-Users have been complaining about the slow App Store issue since 2012, when iOS 6 was released.
+Users have been complaining about the slow App Store issue, when iOS 6 was released.
 Since then, a number of threads appeared in message boards and Apple’s own support forum.
 Fortunately, the problems disappeared with iOS 7.
 Since a few users are still on iOS 6 for numerous reasons, including corporate software or peripheral hardware support, we figured that you might benefit from the trick that solves the slow App Store issue.

 The culprit: Genius for Apps

 Genius for Apps is Apple’s old app recommendation engine, which can still be used in iOS 6.
 Genius recommends apps based on your preferences and aims to provide the best possible user experience.
 It also slows down your browsing experience within the store, thus we suggest dectivating the feature when running into any issues.

 How to turn off Genius for Apps and fix your slow App Store (iOS 6)